 Given the nature of the Company's global business, its business unit leaders and local management reflect the diversity of the many cultures in which it does business.
 The Company does not use gender as a determining criterion in the selection of executive officers as such decisions are merit-based.
 The Company also does not make executive appointments on the basis of targets or quotas, because it believes that such appointments should be based on individual merit and meet specific operational needs.
 The Company is committed to promoting women to executive positions and to ensuring that women candidates are fairly considered relative to other candidates.
-Women hold significant executive positions in the Company and its subsidiaries.
+Women comprise 7 or 21.2% of 33 executive officers.